Mistixx/WoWOffsetDumper/README.md

 ## Known Bugs

-* CGContainerData gets the wrong offset, it starts at NumSlots instead of Slots.
-This will be fixed with updated FindPattern and FindPatternAll.
+* ~~CGContainerData gets the wrong offset, it starts at NumSlots instead of Slots.
+This will be fixed with updated FindPattern and FindPatternAll.~~

 ## Todo

-* Convert functions into a single class and split up the code.
-(Partially done)
+* ~~Convert functions into a single class and split up the code.~~
-* Make code more readable.
+* ~~Make code more readable.~~?
 * ~~Add capstone.~~
-* Update FindPattern and FindPatternAll to use disassembler (capstone) for improved/easier usage.
+* ~~Update FindPattern and FindPatternAll to use disassembler (capstone) for improved/easier usage.~~
+* Do a technical write-up on how the automatic updating of offsets and descriptors work.
+* Rewrite the guide on how to manually get offsets and put it here on GitLab.

 ## Tested Patches